 Chosen Valley Care Center is an average-sized non-profit facility in Chatfield, Minnesota.
-Sporting an overall grade of C, this is a solid nursing home.
-At the end of the day, this place should be a good fit for most people.
-The best part of this place's report card is is its inspection reports.
-We discuss inspections in the next paragraph.
+Sporting an overall grade of B, this is a fine nursing home.
+At the end of the day, this place looks like a good fit for most people.
+This place is stronger in some categories than others, but it didn't have any bad scores in any of the four major categories.
+More information about these categories can be found below.

 Chosen Valley Care Center